 - Shelf-stable elderberry syrup to boost immunity naturally and ward off influenza

 It can be expensive to buy all this at once.
-Retailers often put first-aid and preparedness items on sale in August, back-to-school season, and September, National Preparedness Month.
+Retailers often put first-aid and preparedness products on sale in August, back-to-school season, and September, National Preparedness Month.

 Make sure you understand the proper dosing for all medications you put in your kit and learn more about the importance of not mixing medications and alcohol consumption.
 You can find more information on the harmful effects of mixing OTC medications with alcohol at Alcohol.org.

 There’s nothing wrong with splurging on supplies.
-But with a few money-saving strategies like buying used and partnering with roommates, you can have some wiggle room in your budget to spend extra in areas where it will really matter.
+But with a few money-saving strategies like buying used, shopping back-to-school sales, and partnering with roommates, you can have some wiggle room in your budget to spend extra in areas where it will really matter.